airbytehq/airbyte/docs/tutorials/building-a-new-connector.md

 We've implemented the first command!
 Three more and we'll have a working connector.

 #### Implementing check connection
-The second command to implement is `check --config <config_name>`, which tell the user whether a config file they gave us is correct.
+The second command to implement is the [check operation](https://docs.airbyte.io/architecture/airbyte-specification#key-takeaways) `check --config <config_name>`, which tells the user whether a config file they gave us is correct.
 In our case, "correct" means they input a valid stock ticker and a correct API key like we declare via the `spec` operation.

 To achieve this, we'll:
 1. Create valid and invalid configuration files to test the success and failure cases with our connector.
 We'll place config files in the `secrets/` directory which is gitignored everywhere in the Airbyte monorepo by default to avoid accidentally checking in API keys.